 Key points in Lt.
 Paul's career are: Initiation of the Oelwein Police Department's DARE program in 1991, in 1995 Northeast Iowa Representative of the Iowa DARE Officers Association, and in 2000 a sexual abuse investigator for the Oelwein Police Department.
 He is the tactical leader of the Oelwein Police Department's Tactical team.
 Lt.
 Paul is a Firearms and Rifle instructor for the Oelwein Police Department and a Volunteer Firefighter with the Oelwein Fire Department.
 He was promoted to Lieutenant in August of 2013.

 Lieutenant Paul is married Carol and has four daughters and a son.
 Lt.
 Paul is an active member in the Oelwein Community, Sacred Heart Church and the Oelwein and Sacred Heart Schools.
 He enjoys hunting, camping, fishing, collecting World War II items and spending as much time as possible with his family.

 Kris started in law enforcement as a part-time dispatcher for the Fayette County Sheriff's Office in 2006.
 In 2008, he was hired as a full-time communications operator for the Oelwein Police Department.
 Later that same year, he accepted the position as Administrative Assistant for Chief Logan.
 He was promoted to Communications Supervisor in July of 2011.

-Kris enjoys spending time with his family and friends during his spare time.
+Kris enjoys camping, bowling and spending time with his family and friends during his spare time.

 The Oelwein Police Department was established in 1903